March 16, 1903

-The beginning of the twentieth century found Senate Democrats in disarray.
-In the final twenty-five years of the nineteenth century, they had controlled the Senate for only two Congresses.
+The beginning of the 20th century found Senate Democrats in disarray.
+In the final 25 years of the 19th century, they had controlled the Senate for only two Congresses.
 The election of 1900 continued Republican William McKinley’s tenure in the White House.
 When an assassin’s bullet struck him down in September 1901, Theodore Roosevelt roared into the Executive Mansion, filled with restless energy to push through Republican legislative programs.

 Arthur Gorman’s first challenge as leader was to unite his faction-ridden caucus.
 He later observed that without an effective caucus, “we should have passed through the session with divisions as wide upon this side as it is possible to conceive within a party.”
 Gorman took several significant steps to promote greater party stability.
 For the first time, Democrats adopted a “binding caucus” rule by which all members agreed to support any issue that received a two-thirds vote of the whole caucus.
 They also created the post of Democratic Conference Secretary to assist the chairman in keeping track of Conference votes and decisions.
 That post went to Tennessee Senator Edward Carmack.